nickbnf/glogg/DOCUMENTATION.md

 The `'f'` key might be used to follow the end of the file as it grows (a la `tail -f`).

+*klogg* detects if new lines have been appended to the file or it has been overwritten.
+In former case search results will be updated as new matching lines appear in the file.
+If file is overwritten then search results will be cleared.

+*klogg* has two options to distinguish appends from overwrites.
+General and more stable options is to recalculate hash of indexed part of the file and check if it matches current file on disk.
+This is reliable but can be slow for large files and for slow filesystem (e.g. network shares).
+The other option is to check hashes for only first and last part of the file.
+This usually works fast but can miss a change in the middle of the file.
+Appropriate option can be selected in `Settings->File` tab.

+Following file requires monitoring filesystem for changes.
+If native monitoring or polling are both disabled in settings, then following file is also disabled.

 ### Scratchpad